NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 PYTHONPATH=. pytest --cov=src -W ignore::DeprecationWarning -v tests/___.py
 ```

-Where ___ would be the specific testing file you would like to run
+Where ___ would be the specific testing file you would like to run.

+We note based on the github workflows, we have 89% test coverage.